Amazingren/NTIRE2024_ESR/README.md

 - :gem: Sub-track 1: **Inference Runtime**, the aim is to obtain a network design / solution with the lowest inference time (runtime) on a common GPU (i.e., NVIDIA GeForce RTX 3090 GPU) while being constrained to maintain or improve over the baseline method RLFN in terms of number of parameters, FLOPs, and the PSNR result.

-- :gem: Sub-track 2: **FLOPs**, the aim is to obtain a network design / solution with the lowest amount of FLOPs on a common GPU (i.e., NVIDIA GeForce RTX 3090 GPU) while being constrained to maintain or improve the inferece runtime, the parameters, and the PSNR results of RLFN.
+- :gem: Sub-track 2: **FLOPs**, the aim is to obtain a network design / solution with the lowest amount of FLOPs on a common GPU (i.e., NVIDIA GeForce RTX 3090 GPU) while being constrained to maintain or improve the inference runtime, the parameters, and the PSNR results of RLFN.

 - :gem: Sub-track 3: **Parameters**, the aim is to obtain a network design / solution with the lowest amount of parameters on a common GPU (i.e., NVIDIA GeForce RTX 3090 GPU) while being constrained to maintain the FLOPs, the inference time (runtime), and the PSNR result of RLFN.